 Using the left hand for things

-For countries with Islamic roots and for those that don’t use toilet paper, using the left hand for eating or other activities is considered quite rude and insulting.
-In both cases, these cultures use the left hand for cleaning themselves after using the toilet, and, therefore, it is considered dirty.
+In some countries, using the left hand for eating or other activities is considered quite rude and insulting.
+Oftentimes, cultures in these countries use the left hand for cleaning themselves after using the toilet, and, therefore, it is considered dirty.
 This rule applies to several places around the world including much of the Middle East, Sri Lanka, India and parts of Africa.
 To be safe, always use your right hand for greeting, handling merchandise, exchanging money, and, of course, eating while spending time in any of these parts of the world.